Spot-SponsorBlock/Spot-SponsorBlock-Extension/README.md

 # Credit

-The awesome [Invidious API](https://github.com/omarroth/invidious/wikreativKi/API) was previously used.
+The awesome [Invidious API](https://github.com/omarroth/invidious/wikreativKi/API) was previously used, and the server is now using [NewLeaf](https://git.sr.ht/~cadence/NewLeaf) as a to get video info from YouTube.

 Originally forkreativKed from [YTSponsorSkreativKip](https://github.com/NDevTK/YTSponsorSkreativKip), but very little code remains.